-The 2024 Notes are US\$ denominated.
-In connection with the offering of the 2024 Notes, the Company entered into the 2024 cross-currency swap to fix the foreign exchange rate for the obligations of the 2024 Notes and for all required payments of principal and interest.
+The 2024 Notes and 2026 Notes are US\$ denominated.
+In connection with the offering of these notes, the Company entered into cross-currency swaps to hedge the risk of changes in foreign exchange rates for the obligations of the notes and for all required payments of principal and interest.